ubsuny/23-Homework5G4/documentation.md

 # Inverse FFT
 <img width="334" alt="image" src="https://github.com/sharmistharanit/23-Homework5G4/assets/143737948/9ba82c6d-b549-44d7-a6d1-e0eeb3b14f57">

-the code visualizes the frequency content of both the original and filtered signals in the time domain after applying a filtering operation in the frequency domain using the FFT and IFFT.
+This code visualizes the frequency content of both the original and filtered signals in the time domain after applying a filtering operation in the frequency domain using the FFT and IFFT.
 The logarithmic scale on the y-axis is often used to emphasize lower-amplitude components.

 # Plot of filtered and raw data
 <img width="529" alt="image" src="https://github.com/sharmistharanit/23-Homework5G4/assets/143737948/ad8ad94f-995e-404a-8a9a-48cfe35eb608">